IDnotify Review: Identity Theft Protection At Its Best?

 - Credit card information.

-All of the information is encrypted and IDNotify uses SSL, which stands for Secure Socket Layer, in order to make sure that only authorized users are accessing their accounts.
-Many online retailers use SSL to protect users and their personal information, so we’re glad IDNotify is taking advantage.
-Plus, when we used the IDNotify app on our iPhones, we set up multi-factor authentication so that we had to use our fingerprints to open our accounts.
+All of the information is encrypted, and IDnotify uses SSL, which stands for Secure Socket Layer, to make sure that only authorized users are accessing their accounts.
+Many online retailers use SSL to protect users and their personal information, so we’re glad IDnotify is taking advantage.
+Plus, when we used the IDnotify app on our iPhones,5 we set up multi-factor authentication so that we had to use our fingerprints to open our accounts.
 You can’t get more secure than this!

 Our User Experience with IDnotify

 After we selected the Premier plan on IDnotify’s website, we created an account, which required us to enter our names, addresses, emails, Social Security numbers, and birthdays.
 We then made up usernames and passwords and put in our card information.
 We also created security questions if we forgot the passwords we made up.
 From there, IDnotify verified our identities by asking a few authentication questions about our ages, addresses, and financial accounts.
 Aced it!

 From there, we were prompted to fill in even more information, like: